remixz/ios-sticker-pack/README.md

 Commands:
   create  Creates a sticker pack app using the images inside the current folder
           (must be .png, .gif, or .jpg)
-  deploy  Deploys the sticker pack to the connected device
+  update  Updates stickers using the images inside the current folder (must be .png, .gif, or .jpg) deploy  Deploys the sticker pack to the connected device

 Options: